Public Health, M.P.H.

 PCH 595 – Public Health Internship – 3 credits

-*Choose 6 credits to apply towards the elective requirement.
-These courses may be any graduate level course in any subject.
+*Choose 6-9 credits to apply towards the elective requirement.
+These courses must be offered at the graduate level and be pre-approved by the student’s advisor or the Graduate Coordinator.

 Thesis (6 credits)